sqmk/huejay/README.md

 - `modelId` - Available only for multisource luminaires, this is the model id of the fixture
 - `uniqueId` - Available only for multisource luminaires, this is the unique id of the fixture
 - `model` - Available when `modelId` is present, a `GroupModel` object that contains details about the model
+- `anyOn` - True if any lights in the group are on, false if none are on
+- `allOn` - True if all lights in the group are on, false if not

-Similar to `Light` objects, `Group` objects provide state options for the lights associated with the group:
+Similar to `Light` objects, `Group` objects provide action options for the lights associated with the group:
 - `on` - `true` for lights on, `false` if not, configurable
 - `brightness` - Configurable brightness for the lights (value from 0 to 254)